congyingxia/Multi-Grained-NER/README.md

 -- Extract data and preprocess the dataset into the required data format.

     Two types of format are needed.

-The first example can be found at data/ace2004/train.txt and the second examples can be found at data/ace2004/elmo/sentences/train_sentences
+    The first example can be found at data/ace2004/train.txt.

+    The second examples can be found at data/ace2004/elmo/sentences/train_sentences.

     Please generate formated files for the whole datasets.

-    Replace the examples files with your generated files, including:
+    Replace the example files with your generated files, including:

     data/ace2004/train.txt